Check out our Safari Special Packge Plains Game Hunting in South Africa at an unbelievable price.

 Koringkoppie Safaris provides skilled Professional Hunters, experienced trackers, and highly qualified butchers for trophy and meat preparation.
 Our curteous and helpful staff will help you feel right at home, and the hunting is phenomenal.

-Dan Wallace and Karl Metzler, from Excalibur's Huntin' the Backwoods Television booked a hunt with Koringkoppie Safaris and harvested 10 animals in 8 days, including two trophy class Impala.
+Dan Wallace and Karl Metzler, from Excalibur's Huntin' the Backwoods Television booked a hunt with Koringkoppie Safaris and harvested 10 animals in 8 days, including a beautiful trophy class Kudu bull.
 They filmed the whole trip for the television show.
-Watch their Impala hunt to get a small glimpse of the Koringkoppie Experience.
+Watch their Kudu hunt to get a small glimpse of the Koringkoppie Experience.

 Our team of Professional Hunters and skilled trackers will provide you with a high-quality trophy or management hunt on over 7,500 private acres.
 Koringkoppie Safaris can accommodate rifle hunters or bow hunters.
 For archers we have spacious hides (blinds) positioned at water holes, or spot and stalk hunts may be arranged.

 The Blesbok's distinctive white face and forehead is the origin of it's name — bles is the Afrikaans word for bald.
 The Blesbok is indigenous to South Africa and prefers wide open grasslands.